Interior Design Education and Careers For the Artist of the Inside

 Your Interior Design major will begin with the fundamentals.
 These courses will include learning about the basic principles, processes and elements of design, types of materials and furnishings, identification of fabrics and textiles, and utilization of space.
 From there you will move on to the physical properties of materials, composition, light, color, sketching and mechanical drafting.
 Later in your education, your studies will focus on blending the visual and the practical, then move to business practices, government regulations, environmental considerations, communication and building your portfolio.
 Safety courses will include fire regulations, building codes, ADA regulations, and space constraints.

-See also Interior Design and Interior Decorating - Some Definitions
+See also Library Interior Design Planning

 Most states require an interior designer to be insured.
 To qualify for the exam, you will need six years of college, and work experience.
 If you claim you are an interior designer in those states and perform work, it’s possible you could be criminally prosecuted.
 Once you complete your education, complete the National Council for Interior Design Qualification (NCIDQ) exam.
 The NCIDQ exam is administered twice a year and includes three sections.
 Section One is “the Principles and Practices of Design (Building and Barrier Free Codes included), Section Two is “Contract Development and Administration,” and Section Three is “Schematics and Design Development.”
 Once you pass your NCIDQ exam, you will be assigned a certificate number and get your license.